-That was, until I had a crazy delicious and healthy breakfast burrito at a cafe in Kimberley, B.C..
-That experience was enough to inspire me to make my own Weight Watchers friendly Healthy Vegetarian Mediterranean Breakfast Burrito.
-These breakfast burritos are WW friendly at 5 WW points on my plan, but you can click HERE to find out how many points they are on your personal WW plan.
+That was, until I had a crazy, delicious, and healthy breakfast burrito at a cafe in Kimberley, B.C..
+That experience was enough to inspire me to make my own Weight Watchers friendly Healthy Mediterranean Breakfast Burrito.
+If you're looking for Mediterranean breakfast ideas, you'll love this recipe.
+These breakfast burritos are vegetarian, Weight Watchers friendly, and they are, hands down, the best breakfast burritos ever!

 Jump to: